In The Winter Dark by Tim Winton… A lesser-known novella from the bestselling author of Cloudstreet.

-As you can see, this novel is very dark and fuelled by a feeling of impending disaster.
+As you can see, In The Winter Dark is very dark and fuelled by a feeling of impending disaster.
 While I think Winton developed the suspense and raw scariness very well, there were just a couple of moments in the story that did not quite gel for me as I wanted them to, some paths foreshadowed but not taken.
 Perhaps that’s all part of the tension – in this case between the author and the reader?
-Or perhaps I am giving this award winning author undue credit…
+Or perhaps I am giving this award-winning author undue credit?

 A short and accessible thriller for those with literary leanings, best devoured on a dark and rainy afternoon (just like I did).

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5